Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 • Custom events (if configured)

-Plausible does NOT track:
+Plausible does not track:

-• Individual visitors or sessions
+• Individual visitors or cross-day sessions

 • Cross-site browsing behavior